MicrosoftDocs/quantum-docs/articles/intro-to-resource-estimation.md

 Although quantum computers promise to solve important scientific and commercial problems, achieving commercial viability will require large-scale, fault-tolerant quantum computers that have both a large number of qubits in superposition and physical error rates below a certain threshold.
 Commercial and scientific viability will also require quantum error correction (QEC) schemes to achieve fault tolerance.
 QEC is both time and space intensive, requiring increased execution time for algorithm or logical-level operations, as well as additional physical qubits to store and compute information.

 Using the Resource Estimator, you can understand the impact of architectural design choices and quantum error correction schemes.
 The Resource Estimator will help you understand how many qubits are needed to run an application, how long it will take to run, and which qubit technologies are better suited to solving a specific problem.
 Understanding these requirements will allow you to prepare and refine quantum solutions to run on future, scaled quantum machines.

-## How to start with the Resource Estimator

-The Azure Quantum Resource Estimator is **free of charge** and is available to all Azure Quantum users.
-To use the Resource Estimator, you only need an Azure Quantum workspace.
-See how to [Enable the Resource Estimator in you Azure Quantum workspace](xref:microsoft.quantum.quickstarts.computing.resources-estimator#enable-the-azure-quantum-resource-estimator-target-in-your-workspace).

-To get started, see [Run your first resource estimate](xref:microsoft.quantum.quickstarts.computing.resources-estimator) or explore [using the Resource Estimator with different SDKs and IDEs](xref:microsoft.quantum.submit-resource-estimation-jobs).

 ## How to use the Resource Estimator